Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Do you believe that your car has bad valve seals or piston rings?
 What are the symptoms and consequences?
 Here's a guide, including the replacement cost.

-Valve seals and piston rings are vital parts of your engine.
+Valve seals and piston rings are essential parts of your engine.
 They keep the pressure in and the motor oil out.

 If the valve seals or the piston rings become defective, they will require replacement.

-You’ll immediately notice some obvious symptoms: low power and increased oil consumption.
+You’ll instantly notice some obvious symptoms: low power and increased oil consumption.

-In this simple guide, I will explain what to watch out for.
+In this uncomplicated guide, I will explain what to watch out for.

-So without any further ado, let’s get into it.
+So without any additional ado, let’s get into it.

 Table of ContentsShow